NormalVR/Normcore-Documentation/docs/guides/meta/meta-platform-prerequisites.md

 ## Add users to a release channel

 You'll need to upload a build to your Oculus App in order to add users.
-We highly recommend using the Meta Quest Developer Hub (TODO link) application to do this if you haven't already.
+We highly recommend using the [Meta Quest Developer Hub](https://developer.oculus.com/meta-quest-developer-hub/) application to do this if you haven't already.
 It provides a helpful interface for uploading builds and ensuring they pass all of Meta's checks.

 Once you have a valid build uploaded, you can assign users to a release channel on the [Oculus Developer Dashboard](https://dashboard.oculus.com/) by navigating to **Distribution -> Release Channels**.

 <video width="100%" controls><source src={emailInvite} /></video>

 Once added, you can distribute updated builds via APK, new builds don't need to be uploaded every time while in development, but this step ensures the entitlement check will pass.

-TODO: Common questions / issues
-- Maybe put the tracked pose driver here?
-- Did I miss anything else from Stephen's guide?